Abilene and Smoky Valley Railroad: History

 The Abilene and Smoky Valley Railroad was founded in 1993 to preserve the legacy of the railroad industry in Kansas and was designated as Kansas’ official heritage railroad in 2024 by an act of the state legislature.
 The Abilene and Smoky Valley Railroad operates on rails that were initially laid by Chicago, Rock Island and Pacific Railroad in 1886.
 The 49-mile line, originally known as the Herington-Salina subdivision, was built to connect the Rock Island’s main line with the grain elevators and flour mills in Salina, Kansas.

 The ASV's Flint Hills Express excursion train runs from April through September.
 Special trains run during the Halloween and Christmas seasons.
 The Smoky Valley Limited dinner train offers some of Kansas' best home cooking, with trains running weekly during the summer and early fall.
 The Meadowlark Flyer is a special school charter for elementary schools in the region.
 Additionally, the railroad offers private charters for class reunions, family reunions, birthdays, anniversaries, company parties and other special events.

-The railroad is home to two National Historic Register treasures: Abilene’s 1887 Rock Island Depot and ATSF 3415, a 1919 4-6-2 "Pacific" type steam locomotive.
+The railroad is home to two National Historic Register treasures: Abilene’s 1887 Rock Island Depot and ATSF 3415, a 1919 "Pacific" type steam locomotive.
 The depot is located in Old Abilene Town, south of the Dwight D. Eisenhower Presidential Library and Museum.
-Santa Fe 3415 is the only operational steam locomotive in Kansas and was restored on November 11, 2008, making its first run May 23, 2009, after having sat as an inanimate park exhibit for nearly 40 years.
+Santa Fe 3415 is the only operational steam locomotive in Kansas and was restored on November 11, 2008, making its first run on May 23, 2009, after having sat as an inanimate park exhibit for nearly 40 years.
 In 2024, the Kansas Legislature designated ATSF 3415 as the state’s official steam locomotive.